Walmart is about to launch a direct competitor to Amazon Prime called Walmart+.

 As of now, Walmart+ will not be offering a streaming service comparable to Amazon Prime's.
 And because such little information has been released, it's hard to say whether Walmart's prices on home appliances or other nongrocery items will be lower than Amazon's.

 However, Walmart+ has some unique offerings and advantages that Amazon Prime does not, says Baxter.
 "Walmart claims that 90% of Americans live within 10 miles of a Walmart.
 That's great news for same-day delivery and for groceries," she says.
 "They also have the ability to provide gas discounts, which is a major spend for many shoppers."

 "To evaluate whether [Walmart+ is] a good deal, consumers should ask themselves how often they already take advantage of Walmart's grocery services, delivery, and curbside pickup," McGrath says.

 If you already shop online at Walmart and spend more than $98 a year on shipping, then Walmart+ is likely a good deal for you.
 At Amazon, Prime is generally a good deal if you'd otherwise spend more than $119 on shipping — or if you're also taking advantage of services like Prime Video.

 Some experts believe that shoppers will subscribe to both.
-Almost one-third, 31%, of Amazon Prime members say they would subscribe to Walmart+, according to an analysis by Forbes.
+Almost one-third, 31%, of Amazon Prime members say they would also subscribe to Walmart+, according to an analysis by Fortune.

 "If you shop primarily at Walmart for groceries but take advantage of a lot of Amazon Prime's other perks, having both could be a good fit," McGrath says.
 "Someone might use Walmart+ for grocery delivery and curbside pickup, but still get a lot out of Prime Video and fast Prime shipping on items Walmart doesn't sell."